This post may contain affiliate links. Read the full disclosure

-With the total coming in just over $500 AU with stress-free, zero excess insurance added on, it was a budget campervan option while still providing basic comforts.
+With the total coming in just over $500 AU for Jucy Condo with stress-free, zero excess insurance added on, it was a budget campervan option while still providing basic comforts.

 The Jucy Condo was suitable for a family of four with smaller kids.
 If taking a road trip with teenagers or four adults, it would be a bit of a squeeze at times though.
 But so long as you’re spending most of your time outdoors, it’s totally doable!

-The biggest challenge was limited storage space and the beds weren’t overly comfortable.
+The biggest challenge was limited storage space in the Jucy campervan and the beds weren’t overly comfortable.